OlofBergvall/CohTorArr/README.md

 the action extended by {+/-1} (and Z/3Z in "relative_toric.sage").
 More information about this is provided in the comments (you might also want to consult the code for the method "many_pols" in "toric_generate_polynomial.sage").

 The file "relative_toric.sage" is a version of the program which is convenient e.g. for computations with a root system inside a larger root system.

+WARNING: some of the function names are reused in "relative_toric.sage" and there are compatability issues.